-1. The exact ticker we’re trading.
+1. The exact ticker we’re trading

-The exact option contract we’re entering.
-On these live weekly broadcasts I’m going to open up a chart and walk through exactly how to enter the option in your brokerage account... in a very simple and easy to understand way.
+The exact option contract we’re entering

+How to enter the option in your brokerage account (I’ll explain it in a very simple and easy-to-understand way)

-And most importantly, I’ll detail how we plan to exit the trade for our maximum Payout.
+And most importantly, how we plan to exit the trade for our maximum payout.

-This isn’t going to eat up most of your day either.
-We’re just talking 30 minutes or less...
-1 day-per-week.
+This isn’t going to eat up most of your day, either.
+We’re talking just 30 minutes or less... one day per week.

 Host: Just 30 minutes?
-Nate: Like I mentioned earlier...
-You can literally watch while having lunch...
-And if you can’t make it... you can always catch the recording Host: When you’re talking about trades with this kind of potential...
-30-minutes per week doesn’t seem like much at all to ask.
-But I have another question: On those weekly calls, the viewers will know what ticker will be traded and the reasons why you’ve targeted it as the One Ticker to focus on?
+Nate: Like I mentioned earlier... you can literally watch while having lunch...
+And if you can’t make it... you can always catch the recording later.
+Host: When you’re talking about trades with this kind of potential...
+30 minutes per week doesn’t seem like much at all.
+But I have another question: On those weekly calls, the viewers will know what ticker you’ll be trading and the reasons you’re targeting it as the one ticker to focus on... right?
 Nate: Exactly.
 There won’t be any surprises there.
 We’re only trading one ticker each month...

 Host: The most stressful part of trading for anyone is finding a winning stock...
 And yet, you’ve eliminated that stress and all of the noise that comes with picking stocks.
 Nate: Exactly...
-My sole focus is profiting from the top winning stock that is benefitting from Earnings Payout Surge.
+My sole focus is profiting from the top winning stock that is benefiting from an Earnings Profit Surge.

+One ticker...

-1 ticker...
-1 trade per week...
+One trade per week...

-For 1 month.
+For one month.